Victor Sallinas

 Victor Sallinas Ribeiro or simply Victor Sallinas (born 20 March 1992) is a Brazilian professional footballer who plays as a centre-back for Campeonato Brasileiro Série C club Athletic.

 Club career

 Born in São Paulo, he joined several local Brazilian clubs, and finally decided to go abroad to Indonesia and joined Liga 1 side RANS Nusantara for 2022 season.

 RANS Nusantara

 He was signed for RANS Nusantara to play in Liga 1 in the 2022 season.
-Sallinas made his RANS debut debut in a pre-season 2022 Indonesia President's Cup against PS Barito Putera on 14 June 2022 in a 1–1 draw.
+Sallinas made his RANS debut in a pre-season 2022 Indonesia President's Cup against PS Barito Putera on 14 June 2022 in a 1–1 draw.
 On 22 June 2022, he picked up his first win with RANS Nusantara in his third appearances in a 5–1 win over Persija Jakarta.